fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1c.md

 The person's age does not have to be passed as a parameter to the function, since it can directly access all props that are passed to the component.

-If we examine our current code closely, we'll notice that the helper function is actually defined inside of another function that defines the behavior of our component.
+If we examine our current code closely, we'll notice that the helper function is defined inside of another function that defines the behavior of our component.
 In Java programming, defining a function inside another one is complex and cumbersome, so not all that common.
 In JavaScript, however, defining functions within functions is a commonly-used technique.

 ### Destructuring

 Before we move forward, we will take a look at a small but useful feature of the JavaScript language that was added in the ES6 specification, that allows us to [destructure](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) values from objects and arrays upon assignment.

 In our previous code, we had to reference the data passed to our component as _props.name_ and _props.age_.
-Of these two expressions we had to repeat _props.age_ twice in our code.
+Of these two expressions, we had to repeat _props.age_ twice in our code.

 Since <i>props</i> is an object